I'm dubbing my Top Test Automation Trends 2022 Predictions the year of Non-Functional Automation Testing.

 Here is an example by Colby Fayock demoing GitHub Copilot with Applitools!

-This isn’t just an anomaly; I learned of another tool that helps create AI-driven unit tests called DiffBlue.
+This isn’t just an anomaly; I learned of another tool that helps create Artificial Intelligence-driven unit tests called DiffBlue.

-So, I think we’ll be seeing even more AI-assisted testing tools in 2022.
+So, I think we’ll be seeing even more AI technology assisted automation testing tools in 2022.